dabao1955/kernel_build_action/README.md

-## Note
+> [!IMPORTANT]
- This workflow is universal.
+> This workflow is universal.
 You need to have a certain foundation in writing github workflows and a little knowledge of the Android kernel to use this.

 ## Warning